305engineering/Inkscape/README.md

 - Raster 2 Laser GCode generator is an extension to generate Gcode for a laser cutter/engraver (or pen plotter), it can generate various type of outputs from a simple B&W (on/off) to a more detailed Grayscale (pwm)

 ### Modified to work with Lasersaur
-Especially with these board you can buy to upgrade your chinese laser.
+- Especially with these boards you can buy to upgrade your chinese lasercutter, sold on the internet.
 </br>

 ### Installing: